 - Take all reasonable steps to protect property from any further loss or damage.

 - Call the Police or other Emergency Services as required.
 Any loss by theft or wilful or malicious damage should immediately be reported to the nearest Police Station and details of the attending Police noted.

 - Report immediately by telephone to the Insurance Administrator in your State who will advise what further action is required and will forward the necessary claim form.

-- Where required, complete a Claim Form and all claims documents as soon as possible after the occurrence whilst memory of the incident is still fresh in the minds of all concerned.
+- Email a completed Claim Form, photos of damage, quotes and police report (if applicable) and all claims documents as soon as possible after the occurrence whilst memory of the incident is still fresh in the minds of all concerned.

 Business Interruption (BI)